What Will Happen In Emotionally Focused Family Therapy?

 Honest, EFT is hard work, harder than just learning communication skills, or how to validate or reflect, but it is also rewarding because it works.
 It actually “removes the splinter” of disconnection, and once you re-connect with your family and are able to have that assurance of understanding, acceptance, and safety, there will be a tremendous sense of joy.
 The work will be worth the reward and reconnection.
 When children are able to turn to their parents and have real and vulnerable conversations that don’t result in a escalating arguments or sullen withdrawals, it is a beautiful, healthy thing.
 A new positive pattern of bonding, closeness, and understanding will make you feel that you have a new family.

-TREATMENT WILL be fairly short.
+Treatment will be fairly short.

-No two families are the same, but usually EFT with families happens weekly or bi-weekly over four to twelve sessions that last from one to two hours each.
+No two families are exactly the same, but usually EFT with families happens weekly or bi-weekly over four to twelve sessions that can be from one to two hours each.

 If your family is caught in a negative conflict cycle and you need help getting unstuck and re-connected, I urge you to read about family therapy with EFT.
 Then reach out to us at SoulCare Counseling to schedule a free thirty-minute consultation to get your family started on the way to regaining your strong family bond.